chin8628/Expanding-search/README.md

 Example: http://www.cloudian.in.th/expanding-search

 ### Installation
-I don't know... see in example it very simple.
+I don't know... see in example's directory it very simple.

 * ID search-expanding for `<li>`
 * ID search-input for `<form>`